-French, a Romance language, is widely regarded to be among the most beautiful languages in the world.
 A Romance language is a language that uses Latin — historically spoken by the ancient Romans — as its root.
 And while French shares the Romance descriptor with heavyweights like Italian and Spanish, it is undoubtedly one of the most fascinating Romance languages.
-Here are some of the most interesting facts about French.

 French is still a working language of the UN and the EU as well as numerous other international organizations including the International Labor Organization, Amnesty International, Doctors Without Borders, and the Red Cross.

-There are 630 French language universities in the Agence Universitaire de la Francophonie, with more than 350 facilities worldwide, totaling 120,000 teachers and researches.
+There are 630 French-language universities in the Agence Universitaire de la Francophonie, with more than 350 facilities worldwide, totaling 120,000 teachers and researchers.

-French is used widely in the United States as well.
+5) French is Used Widely in the United States as Well

 In the United States, French is the fourth most used language throughout the country.
 It is the second most taught, after Spanish.